Environmentally Aware & Trash Hunting in Reykjavík

 Language: English will be the language in the camp; basic conversational skills are needed.

 Requirements: Participation fee EUR 300 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
 It includes transportation from the meeting point to the camp (on the first day), the visits available; and one trip combined with the trash collection activity (Hot River or Reykjanes ).

 Approximate Location: Reykjavík is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
 The world’s northernmost capital bridges the Atlantic, between Europe and North America.
 Reykjavík is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.

 Notes: Other excursions (e.g. Golden Circle, the South Shore, Reykjanes and/or Snæfellsnes) can be arranged at discount fares if there is additional free time after the camp workshops/sessions.
-Weather may be cold or rainy, so we recommend bringing warm and/or waterproof clothes.
+The camp happens around the summer solstice, when the sun hardly sets and the nights are almost as bright as the days.
+Weather may however be cold or rainy, so we recommend bringing warm and/or waterproof clothes.